MonkiProjects/hugo-website/content/english/_index.md

   - title: Collaboration
     icon: fas fa-users
     content: >-
-      We strongly beleive in collaboration.
+      We strongly believe in collaboration.
 For this reason, we share a big part of our code and infrastucture on [GitHub](https://github.com/MonkiProjects), and we try to write as many transparent posts as possible.
       Anyone can collaborate, no matter who they are, from everywhere across the globe.